jump-dev/JuMP.jl/docs/src/manual/nlp.md

 ### User-defined functions with vector inputs

-User-defined functions which take vectors as input arguments (e.g.
-`f(x::Vector)`) are *not* supported.
+User-defined functions which take vectors as input arguments (for example, `f(x::Vector)`) are *not* supported.
 Instead, use Julia's splatting syntax to create a function with scalar arguments.
 For example, instead of
 ```julia